Internet Marketers On Learning SEO and the Future of SEO Education

 @MindyDWeinstein: You also learn a lot at SEO conferences by networking.
 A collection of knowledge all in one place.

-@paulaspeak: @smx sets the standard IMO for Internet marketing conferences.
+@paulaspeak: @smx sets the standard IMO for Digital marketing conferences.
 Even @dannysullivan & @mattcutts are there.

 @KristiKellogg: Fun and random fact — March is the busiest month for #SEO conferences.
 How do I know?
 I made the Internet Marketing Conference Calendar.

-Q5: What about learning at Internet marketing conferences?
+Q5: What about learning at Digital marketing conferences?
 Which ones do you attend, and are they worth the price?

 @sonray: Depends on your knowledge level and the level of the conf.
 Some are duds, some are FANTASTIC.